 Farm Raised Salmon on the left, Wild-Caught Salmon on the right.

 Definitely go with wild-caught.
 I wrote a post all about the horribleness of farm-raised fish here.

 Tang is a delicious nutritious powder drink that comes in a can.

-Enjoy Tang with breakfast or anytime day or night.
+Enjoy Tang with breakfast or anytime day or night on earth, or while faking a moon landing.
 Also available at Costco.

 If you didn’t catch it, that last one was a joke.